rcemper/Tutorial-QUERY/Tutorial-3.md

                               cached query class: %sqlcq.USER.cls103
     ---------------------------------------------------------------------------
 ````
+Just a reminder:
+All test data are generated using the System method %Populate
+So your output will be different .
+I suggest you run our tests also with other parameters
+than the shown examples to get the full power of this tool.

-I hope you liked it so far and I count on your votes
+I hope you liked it so far and I can count on your votes.